Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Introduction

+When time-reversal symmetry is preserved, a conventional JJ exhibits a CPR that is both an odd function and $2\pi$-periodic~\cite{golubov2004}.
+Therefore, this implies that no supercurrent flows when the superconducting phase difference is an integer multiple of $\pi$.
+We find that the inductive coupling between the loop hosting the GJJ and the superconducting resonator can generate a finite supercurrent at a superconducting phase difference $\varphi=\pi$, which represents a hallmark of time-reversal symmetry breaking (TRSB).
+This result presents a close analogy to the magnetostatic instability, also known as photon condensation~\cite{andolina_prb_2019,andolina_prb_2020,andolina_epjplus_2022,nataf_prl_2019,zueco_prl_2021,guerci_prl_2020,mazza_prb_2023,pellegrino_natcomm_2016,pellegrino_prb_2014,bamba_prl_2016,jaako_pra_2016,mercurio_prr_2024}.
 This paper is structured as follows.
 Section~\ref{sec:model} provides details about the adopted model and introduces the theoretical framework that describes the interaction between the two circuits.
-In Section~\ref{sec:MF_theory}, there are both analytical and numerical results based on the mean-field formalism developed at low temperatures, highlighting the influence of the light-matter interaction on the global system.
-Then, in Section~\ref{sec:polaritons}, within a linear response formalism, it is shown how hybridized light-matter excitations of the global system can be modulated due to the tunability provided by the platform.
+In Section~\ref{sec:MF_theory}, we report analytical and numerical results based on the mean-field formalism at low temperatures, highlighting the influence of the light-matter interaction on the global system.
+Then, in Section~\ref{sec:polaritons}, within linear response, it is shown how hybridized light-matter excitations of the global system can be modulated due to the tunability provided by the platform.
 Finally, conclusions are drawn in Section~\ref{sec:conclusions}.